 Electric heaters are power hogs.
 They are not the type of heater you can take too far off grid without draining batteries.
 For that type of camping experience, you’ll want to look into gas heaters–which are next on our list.

-Portable propane and butane gas heaters are the best for primitive camping.
+Portable butane and propane-powered heaters are the best for primitive camping.
 They require no electricity to operate, the fuel is inexpensive, and they can get burning hot.

-Gas heaters are best for outdoor use or ventilated spaces.
-They can heat a room up to 300 square feet so people like to use them in small cabins or ice fishing houses.
+Gas-powered heaters are best for outdoor use or ventilated spaces.
+They can heat a room up to 300 square feet, so people like to use them in small cabins or ice fishing houses.
 Another great use is when you want to keep warm while sitting in a chair or hammock at the campground.

 Butane fuel is denser making it slightly more expensive per BTU to heat.
 It also does not work as propane in temperatures below 30°F. You may need to warm a butane canister before the flame will ignite.

 Both types of gas work well in portable heaters.
 Generally, butane stoves have a clip-in connector and propane stoves have a screw on connector.